bcgov/platform-developer-docs/src/docs/automation-and-resiliency/argo-cd-usage.md

 ## Enable Argo CD for your project set

 To set up Argo CD for your project, a self-serve system is available.
 Follow these instructions to begin.
-If your project requires a ministry-wide grouping of projects within Argo CD, please contact [the Platform Services team](mailto:PlatformServicesTeam@gov.bc.ca).
+If your project requires a ministry-wide grouping of projects within Argo CD, please email the Platform Services team at [PlatformServicesTeam@gov.bc.ca](mailto:PlatformServicesTeam@gov.bc.ca).

 1. Prepare a 'GitOpsTeam' CustomResource:
   * Utilize the provided template: [GitOpsTeam template](../../files/argocd/gitopsteam_template.yaml){:download="gitopsteam_template.yaml"}